 Article source: Time-Life Books, Civil War Series

-Next: Day 2 – Animation (requires recent version of Flash Player)
+Next: Day 2 – Animation (Sorry, Flash no longer supported)